 It provides a realistic setting for moot court, oral and appellate arguments.

 Foley & Lardner Trial Courtroom

-The Career Services Office (3221) is located near the Bascom Hill entry to the Law School.
+The Office of Career & Professional Development (3221) is located near the Bascom Hill entry to the Law School.
 The professional staff, including five lawyers, provides individual counseling about job opportunities, career options, summer employment, and judicial clerkships.